 - If you need to perform CPR this is a medical emergency, the priority is CPR

-- Keep performing chest compressions and follow instructions on the AED.
-Swap over first aiders every 2 minutes to keep CPR rhythmical, deep and fast, continue until the paramedics advise you to stop.
+- Keep performing chest compressions and follow instructions on the AED if you have one.
+If you are not on your own swap over first aiders every 2 minutes to keep the chest compression strong and fast until the paramedics advise you to stop.

-Here is a link to the UK Resuscitation guidelines for dealing with a casualty with Coronavirus
+For more information go to UK Resuscitation guidelines for dealing with a casualty with Coronavirus.